Super Off Road: Reception

 Replay Magazine rated the arcade version #1 Dedicated Video in its 1989's Best Videos and Pins Special Report.

 Sinclair User rated the arcade version an 8 out of 10 and recommended the game to anyone who enjoyed playing the Sprint games, calling Super Off Road "Super Sprint with dirt".

 Electronic Gaming Monthly gave the Lynx version a 3.75 out of 10, commenting that though Super Off Road was an excellent arcade game, the choppy animation and scrolling in the Lynx version make it almost unplayable.

+Legacy

+Re-releases

+Both the arcade version of the game and the Track Pak upgrade are included in Midway Arcade Treasures 3 for the PlayStation 2 and Xbox.
+It drops the "Ironman" Ivan Stewart license and as simply known as Super Off Road, with the white, computer-controlled car being "driven" by "'Lightning' Kevin Lydy" (in the original arcade cabinet, the white car is "driven" by Ivan Stewart), a real-life graphic designer on the original arcade game, continuing the previous tradition regarding the CPU drivers being named for its developers.